Estimating the Degree Centrality Ranking of a Node: Simulation Results

 \section{Simulation Results}

-We create synthetic networks of different sizes using BA model, where, each new coming node makes $m=10$ connections.
+We create synthetic networks of different sizes using the BA model, where, each new coming node makes $m=10$ connections.
 To verify the proposed method of degree centrality ranking, we plot the graphs of actual and expected degree ranking for the generated networks.
-Actual ranking of a node is calculated by sorting all the nodes in the given graph as per their degree and then assign them ranking.
-Expected ranking is calculated using proposed method.
-According to the model, highest degree node has ranking $1$.
+The actual ranking of a node is calculated by sorting all the nodes in the given graph as per their degree and then assign them ranking.
+The expected ranking is calculated using the proposed method.
+According to the model, the highest degree node has to rank $1$.

-In Fig. 1, actual and expected rankings are plotted using red and blue color dots.
+In Fig. 1, actual, and expected rankings are plotted using red and blue color dots.
 Two thick lines drawn above and below the rankings are plotted to show the calculated variance for the proposed method.
 It can be observed in Fig. 1, that prediction for the higher degree nodes is more accurate than the lower degree nodes.
-Similarly higher degree nodes has less variance than lower degree nodes.
+Similarly, higher degree nodes have less variance than lower degree nodes.
 All the expected and actual rankings lie between the proposed range of variance.
-There is some difference between actual and expected ranking.
-It occurs because, we integrate to calculate the ranking by assuming that the nodes of all degrees (from $k_{min}$ to $k_{max}$) are present but it does not happen in the complex networks.
-There can be missing few degrees in the degree distribution, for example there can not be any node of degree 31 even if there exists nodes of degree 30 and 32.
+There is some difference between the actual and expected ranking.
+It occurs because we integrate to calculate the ranking by assuming that the nodes of all degrees (from $k_{min}$ to $k_{max}$) are present, but it does not happen in the complex networks.
+There can be missing a few degrees in the degree distribution; for example, there can not be any node of degree 31 even if there exist nodes of degree 30 and 32.

-We also study average difference in the expected ranking and actual ranking of the nodes.
-This is calculated by taking the modular difference of these two rankings.
-Table 1 shows average error for different size networks.
-If we do not consider all nodes having lowest few degrees (around lowest 15 degrees) while calculating the variance, then it is very less.
-It shows that the proposed method has very less error for the higher degree nodes and their ranking can be predicted with high accuracy.
+We also study the average difference in the expected ranking and actual ranking of the nodes that is calculated by taking the modular difference of these two rankings.
+Table 1 shows the average error for different size networks.
+If we do not consider all nodes having the smallest few degrees (around the smallest 15 degrees) while calculating the variance, then it is very less.
+It shows that the proposed method has a very small error for the higher degree nodes, and their ranking can be predicted with high accuracy.